Welcome to the Website of St. Vincent de Paul Parish, Marino, Dublin, Ireland. We are a parish of the Catholic Archdiocese of Dublin.

 CONFIRMATION INFORMATION & RESOURCES - Diocese of Clogher

-On Pentecost Sunday, May 19th at 12.30pm Mass, we will celebrate Confirmation with the 11 young people from Gracepark Educate Together and from Drumcondra National School who are preparing each week with our Parish Catechist and we ask you to keep them in your prayers as they prepare to receive the Holy Spirit.
+CONFIRMATION: Our journey with this year’s candidates has almost come to an end with our Confirmation celebrations on March 1st and March 8th with Scoil Mhuire and St Vincent de Paul Girls’.
+We have one Confirmation yet to celebrate and that will be on Pentecost Sunday, May 19th at 12.30pm Mass with the 11 young people from Gracepark Educate Together and from Drumcondra National School who are still preparing with our Parish Catechist.We ask you to keep them in your prayers as they prepare to receive the Holy Spirit.

 UNIVERSAL SYNOD 2021- 2023 – DUBLIN DIOCESE SYNOD REPORT AVAILABLE